Nobuo Uematsu: Early life

-Square (1985–2004)
+Square (1986–2004)

-Uematsu joined Square in 1985 and composed his first soundtrack, Cruise Chaser Blassty, in 1986.
-Shortly after, he met Hironobu Sakaguchi, who asked him if he wanted to create music for some of his games, to which Uematsu agreed.
+Uematsu joined Square in 1986, with his first work being a few tracks for Cruise Chaser Blassty.
+He met game designer Hironobu Sakaguchi shortly after, who asked him if he wanted to create music for some of his games, to which Uematsu agreed.
 For the next year, he created music for a number of games which did not achieve widespread success, such as King's Knight, 3-D WorldRunner, and Rad Racer.
 In 1987, Uematsu and Sakaguchi collaborated on what was originally to be Sakaguchi's last contribution for Square, Final Fantasy.
 Final Fantasy's popularity sparked Uematsu's career in video game music, and he would go on to compose music for over 30 titles, most prominently the subsequent games in the Final Fantasy series.
 He scored the first installment in the SaGa series, The Final Fantasy Legend, in 1989.
 For the second game in the series, Final Fantasy Legend II he was assisted by Kenji Ito.
 In late 1994, Uematsu was asked to finish the soundtrack for Chrono Trigger after Yasunori Mitsuda contracted peptic ulcers.
-In 1996, he co-composed the soundtrack to Front Mission: Gun Hazard, and created the entire score for DynamiTracer.
+In 1996, he co-composed the soundtrack to Front Mission: Gun Hazard, and created the entire score for Dynami Tracer.
 He also created music for three of the games in the Hanjuku Hero series.

 Outside of video games, he has composed the main theme for the 2000 animated film Ah!
 My Goddess: The Movie and co-composed the 2001 anime Final Fantasy: Unlimited with Shirō Hamaguchi.
 He also inspired the Ten Plants concept albums, and released a solo album in 1994, titled Phantasmagoria.
 Feeling gradually more dissatisfied and uninspired, Uematsu requested the assistance of composers Masashi Hamauzu and Junya Nakano for the score to Final Fantasy X in 2001.
 This marked the first time that Uematsu did not compose an entire main-series Final Fantasy soundtrack.
 For Final Fantasy XI from 2002, he was joined by Naoshi Mizuta, who composed the majority of the soundtrack, and Kumi Tanioka; Uematsu was responsible for only eleven tracks.
 In 2002, fellow Square colleagues Kenichiro Fukui and Tsuyoshi Sekito asked Uematsu to join them in forming a rock band that focused on reinterpreting and expanding on Uematsu's compositions.
 He declined their offer at first because he was too busy with work; however, after agreeing to perform with Fukui and Sekito in a live performance as a keyboardist, he decided to join them in making a band.
 Another employee at Square, Mr. Matsushita, chose the name The Black Mages for their band.
 In 2003, Keiji Kawamori, Arata Hanyuda, and Michio Okamiya also joined the band.
 The Black Mages released three studio albums and performed at several concerts.